Danko-Lab/tfTarget/README.md

 	-query: query file names of PRO-seq in bigWig format, ordered by plus and minus pairings, e.g. query1.plus.bw query1.minus.bw query2.plus.bw query2.minus.bw ...
-		(The default directory is the current working directory, use -bigWig.path to speficy if otherwise.)
+		(The default directory is the current working directory, use -bigWig.path to specify if otherwise.)

 	-control: control file names of PRO-seq in bigWig format, ordered by plus and minus pairings, e.g. control1.plus.bw control1.minus.bw control2.plus.bw control2.minus.bw ...
-		(The default directory is the current working directory, use -bigWig.path to speficy if otherwise.)
+		(The default directory is the current working directory, use -bigWig.path to specify if otherwise.)

 	-prefix: prefix for the output pdfs and txts.